ParhamP/Speech-Hacker/README.md

-"Let me give you an example when I was in Washington I fought hard to make sure your rights are under safety, like social security and other things."
+"Let me give you an example.
+When I was in Washington, I fought hard to make sure your rights are under safety, like social security and other things."

 [![IMAGE ALT TEXT](images/player2.png)](https://dl.dropboxusercontent.com/s/1mhp9xz95weh4wu/output22.wav?dl=0
  "Audio_Sample" )